-Social Policies on Family and Aging 0.5 unit This is an advanced course in the analysis and development of social policies relating to the family and the elderly.
+Social Policies on Family and Aging

+This is an advanced course in the analysis and development of social policies relating to the family and the elderly.
 The focus is on how policy is developed, the relationship between research and policy, and how to critically analyze existing policies.